 Here’s one of my favorite bulbs for the classic two-bulbs setup by Zoo Med.

 You can choose from 50, 75, and 100 Watt options.
-In addition, its polished aluminium dome can increase the light and UV output by up to 30%.
+In addition, its polished aluminum dome can increase the light and UV output by up to 30%.

-But if you prefer bulbs that give both heat UVB light and heat simultaneously, you can opt for mercury vapor bulbs like this one from Evergreen Pet Supplies.
+But if you prefer bulbs that give both heat UVB light and heat simultaneously, you can opt for mercury vapor bulbs like this one from Mega-Ray.

-This product enjoys a lot of 5-star reviews, and I didn’t come across any comments on bulb explosions that are sometimes the case with these kinds of bulbs.
+This product enjoys a lot of 5-star reviews, and I didn’t come across any comments on bulb explosions which are sometimes the case with these kinds of bulbs.

 Reportedly, each bulb goes through a 3-step testing process to ensure safety and proper functioning.